 Introduction to IAP

-IAP (In Application Program) mainly provides users with a more flexible way of firmware upgrade, which can be defined according to the application needs when and when the firmware upgrade happens.
+IAP (In Application Program) mainly provides users with a more flexible way of firmware upgrade, which can be defined according to the application needs when and where the firmware upgrade happens.
 Before introducing the steps, it is necessary to have a certain understanding of IAP principles.
 Combined with the figure below (for reference only, the practical application of IAP is more flexible), in the application of IAP, user programs and IAP drivers are located in different storage areas.
 In the application process, the user firmware is loaded into a fixed position by using IAP driver to complete the upgrade.

 Among them, the IAP driver first burns and solidifies, and will not change with the upgrade of the user program.
 After the upgrade of user firmware, under the guidance of IAP driver, jump to the corresponding Flash location of user firmware and execute user program.